puppetlabs/puppetdb/documentation/api/query/v4/pql.markdown

 ## Executing PQL queries using the PuppetDB CLI

-[See the PuppetDB CLI installation page for more information about using the PuppetDB CLI.][cli_install]
+[See the PuppetDB CLI documentation for more on its usage.][client-tools]

 The following examples use the PuppetDB CLI to execute a query: